 - Experienced guitar players may find the toy guitars limiting because they can't play real chords

-- Three modes of play let kids jam successfully right away or make up their own music with their friends.
+- Four modes of play let kids jam successfully right away or make up their own music with their friends.

 - Paper Jamz drums, amps and guitar straps are also available